Vaishnavi1411/Weather_App/README.md

 # Weather_App

-I have used weather API for fetching the data from the Open Weather Map website by generating an API key, and then create a configuration file to store the key.
+I have used weather API for fetching the data from the Open Weather Map website.
 The GUI app will tell the current weather of a particular city along with temperature details like Wind,Pressure,Humidity and Description.

 Modules required: